tbttin/notes/markdowns/commonmark-spec.md

     ``
   ```

-- A coode span begin with a backtick string and ends with a backtick string
+- A code span begin with a backtick string and ends with a backtick string
   of equal length.

-  * Line endings are converted to spaces
+  + Line endings are converted to spaces

-  * Spaces striping
+  + Spaces striping

     + Striping conditions

   ```
     `` foo ` bar ``
   ```

-- Code span backicks have higher precedence than any other inline constructs
+- Code span backticks have higher precedence than any other inline constructs
-  exept HTML tags and autolinks.
+  except HTML tags and autolinks.

 - Code spans, HTML tags and autolinks have the same precedence.